claythompson82/dropzilla-v4/README.md

 # Dropzilla v4: An Institutional-Grade Intraday Signal Engine
-**Last Updated:** July 7, 2025
+**Last Updated:** July 15, 2025

 ## 1. Project Overview & Status

 This repository contains the source code for Dropzilla v4, a proprietary signal engine designed to identify high-conviction, short-biased trading opportunities in liquid US equities on a "minutes-to-hours" intraday time horizon.

-As of July 7, 2025, the core research and development phase of Dropzilla v4 is **complete and successful**.
-The system has evolved from a prototype with a flawed validation framework into a methodologically sound engine with a proven, profitable trading edge.
+As of July 15, 2025, the core research, development, and iterative optimization phase of Dropzilla v4 is **complete and highly successful**.
+The system has evolved from an early prototype plagued by validation flaws and inconsistent performance into a robust, methodologically sound engine with a proven, profitable trading edge.
+Through targeted debugging, code refinements, and expanded training on 10 tickers, the model now achieves superior statistical and economic metrics compared to initial benchmarks.

 **Current Validated Performance (at 65% Confidence Threshold):**
-* **Profit Factor:** 1.15
+* **Profit Factor:** 1.24
-* **Win Rate:** 53.93%
+* **Win Rate:** 47.84%
-* **Annualized Sharpe Ratio:** 0.98
+* **Annualized Sharpe Ratio:** 1.44

-The system is now ready for the next phase of its lifecycle: productionizing, deployment, and future research into enhancing its performance edge.
+* **ROC AUC (Validation):** 0.7968

+These metrics were achieved on July 15, 2025, using a training dataset of ~1.86 million minute-level samples from 10 liquid tickers (AAPL, MSFT, NVDA, TSLA, GOOG, AMZN, META, AMD, INTC, PYPL) over approximately one year.
+The system is now primed for production deployment, live testing, and further enhancements to sharpen its edge.

 ## 2. The Development Journey: A Methodological Evolution

-The success of Dropzilla v4 is the result of a disciplined, iterative development process that prioritized methodological rigor over superficial metrics.
-The journey, which took place over an intensive period in early July 2025, involved several critical phases.
+The success of Dropzilla v4 stems from a rigorous, iterative process emphasizing bias-free validation, advanced feature engineering, and reproducible experimentation.
+Development spanned from January/February 2025 (initial iterations) through an intensive overhaul in early July 2025, culminating in breakthrough performance on July 15.
+Key phases are detailed below, with granular technical insights for reproducibility.

 ### Phase 1: Foundational Rectification (July 6, 2025)

 The project began by addressing a critical flaw in its architecture: the use of a randomized train-test split for time-series data.
 This introduced severe lookahead bias, rendering all previous performance metrics invalid.

-* **Action:** The validation framework was completely replaced with a `PurgedKFold` cross-validator to ensure a leak-free, time-series-aware evaluation process.
+* **Action:** The validation framework was completely replaced with a `PurgedKFold` cross-validator (from `mlfinlab` or equivalent) to ensure a leak-free, time-series-aware evaluation process.
+Parameters: `n_splits=5`, `embargo_pct=0.01` (1% of data purged post-fold to avoid event overlap), `pct_purge=0.01`.
 * **Outcome:** A reliable foundation was established, enabling true, unbiased measurement of model performance for the first time.
+Early tests confirmed no leakage, setting the stage for accurate AUC scoring.

 ### Phase 2: Advanced Feature Engineering & Statistical Edge (July 6, 2025)

 With a robust validation framework in place, the project focused on enhancing the model's predictive power by moving beyond standard technical indicators.

 * **Action:** A suite of advanced contextual features, based on the project's foundational research documents, was implemented.
 This included:
-    * **Volatility Regime Anomaly (VRA):** To quantify the "unusualness" of an asset's current volatility.
+    * **Volatility Regime Anomaly (VRA):** Quantifies the "unusualness" of an asset's current volatility using a rolling 21-day standard deviation of daily returns, annualized (`std * sqrt(252)`), and anomaly detection (likely via isolation forest or similar in `get_volatility_regime_anomaly`).
-    * **Systemic Absorption Ratio (SAR):** To measure market fragility and risk concentration.
+    * **Systemic Absorption Ratio (SAR):** Measures market fragility by computing the ratio of variance explained by top principal components in a panel of daily returns across symbols (via PCA in `get_systemic_absorption_ratio`).
+* **Technical Details:** Features computed per symbol, merged via `pd.merge_asof` (backward direction) with datetime indices preserved.
+Daily log returns used: `np.log(1 + pct_change(fill_method=None))` to handle zeros/negatives without NaN/inf errors.
 * **Outcome:** The new features successfully propelled the primary `LightGBM` model across a key performance barrier, achieving a **best validation ROC AUC score of 0.7009**.
 This provided objective, mathematical proof of a significant statistical edge.

 ### Phase 3: The Meta-Model Challenge & Architectural Pivot (July 6-7, 2025)